 Conclusion and Further Research

-The research defined three important constituent ‘modes’ of market behaviour observable through the ‘lens’ of the Elliott Wave Oscillator viz diverging, non-diverging and triangular, and that these occur in a random or clustering fashion not alternate as the Elliott theory suggests.
-Based on the use of the EWO it appears that these would be better described as the basic building blocks of the market more than the simple 5-3 Elliott wave.
+The research defined three important constituents ‘modes’ of market behaviour observable through the ‘lens’ of the Elliott Wave Oscillator viz diverging, non-diverging and triangular, and that these occur in a random or clustering fashion not alternate as the Elliott theory suggests.
+Based on the use of the EWO, it appears that these would be better described as the basic building blocks of the market more than the simple 5-3 Elliott wave.

-Further research would focus on adding definition to the 3 modes of behaviour and attempting to identify ways in which market practitioners could identify them at earlier stages of their development thus enabling them to take advantage of their potential as tradable patterns.
+Further research would focus on adding definition to the three modes of behaviour and attempting to identify ways in which market practitioners could identify them at earlier stages of their development thus enabling them to take advantage of their potential as tradable patterns.
 Indeed the work begun on the lengths of individual pattern waves could become an invaluable source for assessing risk and finding optimal entry and exit positions in real-time during trading.